-The highlight of the morning is standing at the gateway while they straddle a bike two metres away and we try and have a conversation, It is so unnatural and grandson No.3 is not impressed.
-He can hear the chickens but is not allow to come and see them.
+The highlight of the morning is standing at the gateway while they straddle a bike two metres away and we try and have a conversation.
+It is so unnatural and grandson No.3 is not impressed.
+He can hear the chickens but is not allowed to come and see them.
 He and his little sister are keeping their parents busy to the point of exhaustion.
 It is such a pity that I cannot help out.
 I can at least supply some tomato plants, seeds and some eucalyptus oil, and off they go.

-Coming back inside is a bit of a downer, and I realise I should checking my blood pressure.
+Coming back inside is a bit of a downer, and I realise I should be checking my blood pressure.
 It is very high, which only adds to the anxiety.
 It explains the headache and the tinnitus, I suppose.

 It is late when I let the chickens out.
 They have been making quite a collective caterwauling this morning, which is odd, until I realise that I have not filled their water container!
-Oh dear, now I am in the dog house, as the march by me in high dudgeon.
+Oh dear, now I am in the dog house, as they march by me in high dudgeon.

 I receive an impassioned message from a distraught Marcia Lawrence-Russell, Executive Director of Justice the Union (Different but Equal <www.dbecic.org>) querying whether the high proportion of Black people dying from Covid19 is a result of inept treatment.
 She cites in great detail the experience of her father, admitted to City Hospital Birmingham with complications caused by his diabetes but who ended up on a ‘suspected Covid-19’ ward.
 Tests proved negative so the family took him to another hospital, where he again ended up in a Covid-9 ward because City Hospital had included his previous location in his notes.
-Not sure who her MP is but the circumstances do need to be looked into.
+Not sure is who her MP, but the circumstances do need to be looked into.

 My Egyptian colleague at Sussex University lets me know that they are constructing a temporary mortuary on the campus, minutes away from the tiny room to which she is confined.
 Not a happy thought.